 • NOT TOO FRESH

-We rest drip coffee for one week and espresso for two weeks.
+We rest drip coffee one week and espresso for two weeks.
 Fresh coffee is volatile as it degasses CO2.
-Properly rested coffee is sweet, balanced, and has more articulate flavors.
+Coffees get sweeter and more tasty after off-gassing.

 • COFFEE STORAGE

-Store coffee in a vacuum canister.
-Avoid temperature changes and direct sunlight.
+Avoid oxygen, temperature changes, and direct sunlight.
 Never store coffee in the fridge.
-Freezing it properly is tricky, so we advise buying what you need.
+Freezing it properly is tricky, so we advise just buying what you need.

 • USE A SCALE

-Brew by weight instead of volume.
-It is more consistent.
+Brew by weight not volume.
+It's more consistent.
 Get a scale that measures in 0.1 gram intervals and has a 2,000 gram capacity.
-Bonus points for water resistance and a timer.
+Water resistance and a timer are optimal.

 • BREW RATIO

-1:16 coffee to water is a good jump-off point.
-If you want a heavier mouthfeel, up the coffee dose or decrease the water.
-Lower the coffee dose or add the water for a more delicate brew.
+A 1:16 coffee to water ratio is a good jump-off point.
+If you want a heavier mouthfeel, up the coffee dose.
+For a more delicate and nuanced cup, lower the coffee dose.

 • GRIND IT RIGHT

 Get a burr grinder.
-They are a bit more expensive, but you grind coffee daily, so they’re worth it.
-A good grinder will allow you to control the flow rate and acheive great cups.
+They're more expensive, but you grind coffee daily, so they’re worth it.
+A good grinder will allow you to make better coffee consistently.
 Try Baratza.

 • WATER QUALITY

 Water is the biggest "bang for your buck" variable you control.
-Coffee is 99% water, so don't brew with water you wouldn't drink.
-Try a water additive if you want to dig deeper.
+Coffee is 98% water, so only brew with water you would drink.
+There are plenty of great water filters.

 • WATER TEMPERATURE

-Brew water should be at least 195°F for proper extraction.
-Any cooler and the coffee will be flat and sour.
-If you don't have a variable temp kettle, let water boil and sit for 20 seconds.
+Brew with water that's at least 205°F. If you don't have a variable temperature kettle, let the water come to a boil and then sit for a few seconds before you brew.

 • KEEP IT CLEAN

-Clean your gear occasionally with an enzymatic cleaner like Cafiza.
+Clean your gear with an enzymatic cleaner like Cafiza.
 Watch for water scaling.
-Filtered water will help prevent scaling, and a good descaling powder like Dezcal will remove it.
+Filtered water will help, and a good descaling powder like Dezcal will remove it.

 • TROUBLESHOOTING

-If your coffee tastes sour, the coffee is under-extracted.
+If your coffee tastes sour, it's under-extracted.
 Try hotter water or a finer grind.
-If your coffee tastes bitter, it is over-extracted.
-Try a coarser grind and less contact time.
+If your coffee tastes weak, try adding more coffee grounds to the filter.

 • ENJOY THE RIDE

-Have fun!
-If brewing an inverted Aeropress on top of a mountain floats your boat, then kill it.
+If brewing an inverted Aeropress on top of a mountain floats your boat, go for it.
 If any of the process stresses you out, scrap it.
-Coffee should be a pleasure, so have a blast!
+Coffee should be fun, so have a blast!